SnoozeHub/snoozehub-backend/README.md

 removeAccount remove only the account itself non optional values are assumed that are optional, it can crash add check if booking is valid with MinimumDaysNotice

+add regex of telegram username to check also that add indeces in setupdb function